 Useful compendium of links on Accelerationism.
 Edgelords.
 There’s a particular set of attitudes or postures which I’ve always known as Ultraleftism.

 A central element of this is the notion that the masses need to hit rock bottom in order to gain consciousness of their plight, that things will only start to get better when they get as bad as they possibly can.
 This idea seems to be undergoing a revival, particularly online.
 I recently learnt a new word: edgelord.
 It designates someone who, in the words of urbandictionary.com, “uses shocking and nihilistic speech and opinions that they themselves may or may not actually believe to gain attention and come across as a more dangerous and unique person”.
-The Drone of Minerva.
+The term seems to have derived from the forum 4chan, the breeding swamp of the ‘alt-right’.
+However, there’s also an ideological rationale for such outbursts: Accelerationism.
+Recently in France there has been a surge of support for a more conventional left-wing political leader: Jean-Luc Mélenchon.
+We live inside the Temple.
+Like this: The Drone of Minerva.
 Ccru in the guardian.
 Half a century ago, in the great hippie year of 1967, an acclaimed young American science fiction writer, Roger Zelazny, published his third novel.

 In many ways, Lord of Light was of its time, shaggy with imported Hindu mythology and cosmic dialogue.
 Yet there were also glints of something more forward-looking and political.
 One plot strand concerned a group of revolutionaries who wanted to take their society “to a higher level” by suddenly transforming its attitude to technology.
 Zelazny called them the Accelerationists.

 I write these words in smoke on the charnel wind, & glory in the freedom of the pyre.
 And what is it to those moonrocks if they never fly back home?
 Some tasks remain--not so much an inventory (Simone Weil)--though making lists was one of our favorite vices--maybe it's only to acquire the art of lingering.
 Ode to joy.
 We went to bed in a mood of nervous excitement, the same sort of excitement you get from witnessing a very loud and very close thunderstorm from indoors.

 In a sense it has a fairly impeccable pedigree as one of the "spirits" of Marx, especially the oft-quoted passage from the Manifesto on "all that's solid melts into air".
 To quote myself, this is "an exotic variant of la politique du pire: if capitalism generates its own forces of dissolution then the necessity is to radicalise capitalism itself: the worse the better.

 We can call these positions accelerationist. " Unsurprisingly I'm made more than a little nervous by these attempts to argue "the path leads only over the dead body of capitalism" (Brecht, see below).
 A "red thread" can be traced from Marx, via Brecht, down to the libertarian current of the early 1970s.
 Interestingly, in a previous post titled 'Against Hauntology' Splintering Bone Ashes (SBA) sketches two options: Some examples of accelerationism: Brecht.